codersclub/DRKB/kylix/setup/run_no_ide/index.md

 Why is it when I try to run my Kylix App outside the IDE I get this
 message:

-\"error loading shared libraries: libqtintf.so: cannot open shared file:
+"error loading shared libraries: libqtintf.so: cannot open shared file:
-No such file or directory\"?
+No such file or directory"?

 This message and similar ones occur when ../kylix/bin is not included in your path when trying to use CLX components.
 Running